 It takes seconds to install Mac Cleaner.
 And then you can “Smart Scan” your Mac.

 If it finishes scanning, you can view all the files of the result, and then select the files you don’t need to delete.

 How to View Hidden Folders using Terminal?

-You might be aware of the fact that Terminal is a default app on the Apple platform that can be found on the Launchpad.
+You might be aware of the fact that Terminal is a default app on the Apple platform that can be found on Launchpad.
 This amazing application allows people to execute different operations on Mac by using a few specific commands.
 The great news is that they are easier to follow.
-Even beginners can execute those command lines to show hidden files in their Mac.
+Even beginners can execute those command lines to show hidden files on their Mac.
 Here are the steps.